DataDog/integrations-extras/gigamon/README.md

 ### Installation

 GigaVUE V Series Node is a virtual machine running in the customer's infrastructure which processes and distributes network traffic.
-Gigamon Application Metadata Exporter (AMX) application converts the output from the Application Metadata Intelligence (AMI) in CEF format into JSON format and sends it to Datadog.
-The AMX application can be deployed only on a V Series Node and can be connected to Application Metadata Intelligence running on a physical node or a virtual machine.
+Gigamon Application Metadata Exporter (AMX) converts the output from the AMI in CEF format into JSON and sends it to Datadog.
+The AMX application can be deployed only on a V Series Node and can be connected to AMI running on a physical node or a virtual machine.
 The AMX application and the AMI are managed by GigaVUE-FM.

 1. Once you have the AMX installed in your environment, Create a Monitoring Session  in [FM] [3].
 2. Edit the exporter and provide required fields as shown below: